iDDS: Intelligent Distributed Dispatch and Scheduling for Workflow Orchestration: System Architecture

 \paragraph{OIDC-Based Authentication and Authorization.} OIDC is supported via integration with Indigo IAM~\cite{iam}, enabling identity federation through providers like Google, CILogon~\cite{cilogon}, or dex~\cite{dex}.
 The flow (illustrated in Fig.~\ref{fig:idds_auth}) consists of three stages:

 \begin{itemize} \item \textbf{Registration}: Users register with Indigo IAM through a trusted identity provider.
 During registration, group memberships are assigned to control access rights. \item \textbf{Authentication}: The user initiates the flow by contacting the authentication entry point.
 The system responds with a login URL.
 The user authenticates through the identity provider, and a token containing identity and group information is returned. \item \textbf{Authorization}: When users access protected resources, their token is parsed by the authorization logic in Flask's \emph{before\_request}.
-The token is validated against Indigo IAM, and access permissions are determined based on group roles embedded in the token. \end{itemize}
+The token is validated against Indigo IAM, and access permissions are determined based on group roles embedded in the token.
+The resolved roles and permissions are then cached for some time to optimize later access. \end{itemize}

 \paragraph{X.509-Based Authentication and Authorization.} For legacy and grid-based environments, iDDS also supports X.509 certificates.
 The Apache HTTP server integrates with the GridSite library~\cite{gridsite} to validate user certificates and enforce access control based on certificate attributes.